 Major Programs Outside the Fields of Education--A student who wants to earn an M.Ed. in a specific subject-matter field, such as economics, mathematics, German, or a broader area, can choose such a program as a major and take a majority of work in it under the guidance of the department offering that major.
 The candidate is required to earn 6 credits in education as directed by the faculty of one of the approved graduate programs in professional education.

-Thesis or Paper--The thesis or paper must be of considerable proportion and must be clearly and definitively indicative of the capacity to describe a serious intellectual investigation, study, critical analysis, or evaluation; to acquire, integrate, and analyze information; to draw conclusions logically; and to present the experience adequately and professionally in writing.
-The requirements of the Graduate School regarding a thesis must be met.
+Paper--The paper must be of considerable proportion and must be clearly and definitively indicative of the capacity to describe a serious intellectual investigation, study, critical analysis, or evaluation; to acquire, integrate, and analyze information; to draw conclusions logically; and to present the experience adequately and professionally in writing.
 Programs may impose other requirements regarding the master's paper, including submission of more than one copy for disposition at the program level.

 Other Capstone Experience--If the program wishes to use some other mechanism to demonstrate culminating evidence of analytical ability and synthesis of material, it may do so upon approval by the Graduate Council.
 The program or department must report to Graduate Enrollment Services evidence that the student has met the approved requirement.